bertotuxedo/n3fjp-map/README.md

 You can override most configuration keys using environment variables (matching the YAML keys).
 The compose file sets `CONFIG_FILE=/config/config.yaml` so the application loads your YAML configuration automatically.
 Additional useful variables include:

 - `QRZ_USERNAME`, `QRZ_PASSWORD`, `QRZ_AGENT` — credentials for QRZ.com lookups.
+- `QRZ_LOGBOOK_KEY` — the API access key for the QRZ Logbook REST endpoint.
 - `TTL_SECONDS`, `BAND_FILTER`, `MODE_FILTER` — control visibility and filtering.

 For local overrides without editing the compose file, create a `.env` file and set your variables before running `docker compose`.